cybersecurityipb/hacktoday2024/final/web/JOT 2 🏄/README.md

 ## Description

-my friend is a pentester. he mentioned that his client's FastAPI-based web application is full of vulnerabilities.
+my friend is a pentester. he said his client's FastAPI web is loaded with vulns. by chaining them, he got rce to the server. he also said knowing FastAPI helped a lot.

-.

-he said that the knowledge of fastapi will help.

 .